jpthomasset/workflow/README.md

 Automate your coding workflow

 # Todo
-* Create branch from current branch or setup a default branch per repository
+* Create PR
+* Refactor to use git cli instead of libgit2

 # Notes